Skip to main content

 Technical Analysis

 CVE-2025-27369 is a medium-severity vulnerability affecting IBM OpenPages with Watson versions 8.3 and 9.0.
-The vulnerability arises from insufficient security controls on certain REST endpoints used for the administration of the OpenPages platform.
-Specifically, an authenticated user with legitimate access but without administrative privileges can exploit these endpoints to disclose sensitive system information.
-This information includes details about system configuration and internal state data that are intended to be accessible only by system administrators.
-The vulnerability is categorized under CWE-497, which refers to the exposure of sensitive system information to an unauthorized control sphere.
-The CVSS v3.1 base score is 4.3, reflecting a network attack vector with low complexity, requiring privileges but no user interaction, and resulting in limited confidentiality impact without affecting integrity or availability.
-No known exploits are currently reported in the wild, and no official patches have been linked yet.
-The vulnerability could potentially aid attackers in reconnaissance activities, enabling them to gather intelligence about the system’s internal setup that could be leveraged in subsequent attacks or privilege escalation attempts.
+The vulnerability stems from insufficient security controls on certain REST endpoints used for the administration of the OpenPages platform.
+Specifically, an authenticated user with legitimate access—but not necessarily administrative privileges—can exploit these endpoints to retrieve sensitive system configuration details and internal state information.
+This exposure falls under CWE-497, which concerns the exposure of sensitive system information to an unauthorized control sphere.
+The vulnerability does not allow modification or disruption of system operations but leaks information that is intended exclusively for system administrators.
+The CVSS 3.1 base score is 4.3, reflecting a network attack vector (AV:N), low attack complexity (AC:L), requiring privileges (PR:L), no user interaction (UI:N), unchanged scope (S:U), with confidentiality impact rated as low (C:L), and no impact on integrity or availability (I:N/A:N).
+No known exploits are currently reported in the wild, and no patches have been linked yet.
+The vulnerability could aid attackers in reconnaissance activities, potentially facilitating further targeted attacks by revealing configuration details that might otherwise be hidden from non-administrative users.

 Potential Impact